 An unscheduled outage can easily put a power systemís security at risk.
 Understanding the impact of plausible outages can help engineers identify weak points of their networks and put emergency switching plans in place.

-The CYME Single Contingency Assessment and Restoration Module is a comprehensive tool to study the impact of a single contingency on the distribution system in order to find an optimal switching plan for power restoration.
+The CYME Contingency Assessment and Restoration Analysis module is a comprehensive tool to study the impact of contingencies on the distribution system in order to find an optimal switching plan for power restoration.

-One of the possible impacts of an equipment failure is the interruption of service to customers.
-An outage can be extended if the power system is not configured with an adequate switching plan that considers equipment overloads or voltage violations.
-Therefore, contingency analysis is essential to engineers to assess the robustness of the networks by identifying potential problems with outages and planned maintenances in order to assure rapid service restoration.
+One of the possible impacts of equipment failures is the interruption of service to customers.
+Outage duration can extend beyond customers level of tolerance if no adequate switching plan considering equipment overloads and voltage violations has been planned.
+Therefore, contingency analysis is essential to engineers to assess the robustness of the networks by identifying potential problems with outages and planning maintenance in order to assure rapid service restoration.

-The Single Contingency Assessment and Restoration module studies the what-if situation of a single outage on a radial system to establish a viable switching plan.
+The Contingency Assessment and Restoration Analysis module studies the what-if situation of outages on a radial system to establish viable switching plans.

 The features of the module include: